Multipole Moments in Field Theory

 Flat Space, Special Cases > s.a. atomic physics; laplacian [Maxwell multipoles]; magnetism.

-In General Relativity > s.a. detection of gravitational radiation.
+In General Relativity > s.a. detection of gravitational radiation; models in numerical relativity.

 * Status: 1988, A good definition has been given for the stationary case only, and it is known that the field outside the source is uniquely determined by them.